christianvedels/A_perfect_storm/README.md

 | Category | Manual category of the occupation |

 ### G. LocalSoundToll.csv
-This contains summarised ship trafic from the sound toll registers.
+This contains summarised ship traffic from the sound toll registers.
 See http://www.soundtoll.nl/index.php/en/

 | Variable | Description |